 Yet another level of confirmation is to look at the liquidity pool itself.
 From the contract creator's provision or removal transactions, we can find the pool's contract address (in this case, labelled "Pancake LP's").
 This will provide a different view of the transactions above, and indicate how much liquidity is left in the pool.

-BSC Check is a Binance Smart Chain specific tool that is also very easy to use.
+BSC Check is a BNB Chain specific tool that is also very easy to use.
 Simply enter the token contract in the search bar, and BSC Check will show you:

 Contract owner status - Is the liquidity renounced/locked?

 Is there known honeypot code in written into the contract?